Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/architecture/architecture_overview.md

 ```

 * `Input` - generalization of sources, by default Kotlin / Java sources, but could be virtually anything
-* `Documentables` - unified data model that represents _any_ parsed sources as a tree, independent of the source
+* [`Documentables`](data_model/documentable_model.md) - unified data model that represents _any_ parsed sources as a
-  language.
+  tree, independent of the source language.
 Examples of a `Documentable`: class, function, package, property, etc
-* `Pages` - universal model that represents output pages (e.g a function/property page) and the content it's composed of
+* [`Pages`](data_model/page_content.md) - universal model that represents output pages (e.g a function/property page)
-  (lists, text, code blocks) that the users needs to see.
-Not to be confused with `.html` pages.
-Goes hand in hand
+  and the content it's composed of (lists, text, code blocks) that the users needs to see.
+Not to be confused with
-  with so-called "Content model".
+  `.html` pages.
+Goes hand in hand with the so-called [Content model](data_model/page_content.md#content-model).
-* `Output` - specific output format like HTML / Markdown / Javadoc and so on.
+* `Output` - specific output formats like HTML / Markdown / Javadoc and so on.
 This is a mapping of the pages/content
   model to a human-readable and visual representation.
 For instance:
     * `PageNode` is mapped as
         * `.html` file for the HTML format